amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

   int y = 7 - x / 2;
   return y * (28 / x + 2);
 ```
-Running the first iteration over the code we see that `x` is a candidate for propagation ->
+By "iterating"  over the code from top to bottom for the first time, we see that `x` is a candidate for propagation ->
 ```
   int x = 14;
   int y = 7 - 14 / 2;
   return y * (28 / 14 + 2);
 ```
 Now we run a second iteration over the code and see that `y` is a constant as well. `y` being a constant means that the
-return statement is a constant as well giving us...->
+return statement is a constant as well, giving us...->
 ```
   int x = 14;
   int y = 0;
   return 0;
 ```

-We can further optimize this code using dead code elimination (The process of removing code which does not affect the
-program results) we can optimize away `x` and `y'.
-This results in
+We can further optimize this code using dead code elimination - The process of removing code that does not affect the program results.
+We can optimize away `x` and `y' which results in
 ```
 return 0;
 ```